scylladb/scylladb/IDL.md

 ###template
 `template < parameter-list > class-declaration`
 * parameter-list - a non-empty comma-separated list of the template parameters.
-* class-decleration - (See class section) The class name declared become a template name.
+* class-declaration - (See class section) The class name declared become a template name.

 ##IDL example
 Forward slashes comments are ignored until the end of the line.